 The ICN, a state agency, is the country's premier distance learning and state government Network, committed to continued enhancement of distance learning and providing Iowans with convenient, equal access to education and government.

-ICN’s services include voice, full-motion video, video over IP, data, Wide Area Network (WAN) connections and high-speed Internet via an expansive network of state-owned and leased fiber.
+ICN’s services include voice, IP video, video over IP, data, Wide Area Network (WAN) connections and high-speed Internet via an expansive network of state-owned and leased fiber.

 - The Iowa Communications Network is an independent state agency that administers Iowa's statewide fiber optic telecommunications network.